 Fabricated Posts

-Fabricated posts are available in a single point, intermediate, end, or corner anchorage and in a range of heights.
+Fabricated posts are available in single-point, intermediate, end, or corner anchorage, and in a range of heights.
 They are easy to install and require low maintenance, making them joint investments.
-Mounting options are customizable, such as welding posts with no base plate, backer plates, direct bolting, welding options, or even casting in concrete.
+Mounting options are customizable, including welding posts with no base plate, backer plates, direct bolting, welding options, or even casting into concrete.

 Designing & Installing Roof Anchors

 Designing roof anchors involves several key considerations to ensure they provide adequate safety and functionality.
-Essential factors include understanding the intent of the design, whether it's to protect facade maintenance workers suspended off lines or to act as a tie-back anchor for rooftop workers.
+Essential factors include understanding the design's intent, whether it's to protect facade maintenance workers suspended off lines or to act as a tie-back anchor for rooftop workers.

 Properly designing roof anchors ensures they comply with safety standards and provide reliable fall protection.
-Our comprehensive Roof Anchor Design and Installation Guide provides a detailed guide on designing, manufacturing, and installing roof anchors.
+Our comprehensive Roof Anchor Design and Installation Guide offers a detailed overview of designing, manufacturing, and installing roof anchors.

 Where to Use Roof Anchors